Want to Run a Marathon?

 This really became apparent when on mile 20 I was passed by a couple of Bananas and three Grooms…

-The first hurdle is making the commitment – enter and tell all your friends / family.
-Not only are you ensuring that you have the support network to help you get through the darker moments of training you are also saying, “Right, it’s on, it’s official…I’m not going to let you down!”
+The first hurdle is making the commitment – enter and tell all your friends/family.
+Not only are you ensuring that you have the support network to help you get through the darker moments of training you are also saying, “Right, but it’s also on, it’s official…I’m not going to let you down!”
 It’s a great feeling making that first commitment… almost a relief.

 Commitment will be easier if you have a reason to run a marathon, it could be for a charity that really means something to you, health reasons, weight loss…